XL2248/CSA-NCT/README.md

 The following steps are training our model and then test its performance in terms of BLEU, TER, and Sentence Similarity.

 ## Data Preprocessing
-Please refer to the "data_preprocess_code" file （coming soon）.
+Please refer to the "data_preprocess_code" file.

 ## Two-stage Training